tdilauro/Simplified-wiki/Authentication-For-OPDS-Extensions.md

 * `https://librarysimplified.org/rel/policy/reservations`: This feature is enabled by default.
 If it is disabled, a client should not show any indication that it's possible for a user to place a reservation for a title.
 A title is either available right now or it's not.

-# Audience signalling
+# Audience segmentation

-Different OPDS servers
+Different OPDS servers serve different types of audiences.
+These extensions allow clients to group OPDS servers together by what they tend to offer.

 ## `audience`

-* `library`: Books are loaned out for free.
-* `repository`: Books are given away for free.
+The `audience` explains how a user is generally expected to interact with an OPDS server.
+The following three values are defined for `audience`:

+* `library`: A server that primarily gives out free limited-time loans of books.
+* `repository`: A server that primarily gives out free copies of books with no time limitation.
-* `bookstore`: Books are sold for money.
+* `bookstore`: A server that sells books for money.

 ## `service_area`